Bridge number, Heegaard genus and non-integral Dehn surgery

 This cannot happen since $M$ is neither reducible nor a lens space. \end{proof}

 \begin{lemma}~ No simple closed curve of $Q \cap F$ that is trivial in $Q$ is trivial in $\hatF$. \end{lemma} \begin{proof} Otherwise let ${\widehat D} \subset \hatF$ be the disk bounded by such a simple closed curve.
 Let $G_D$ be $G_F$ restricted to $\widehat D$.
 By Lemma~\ref{lem:FandQ}(3), $G_D$ is non-empty.
-By Lemma~\ref{lem:FandQ}(2), there are no $1$-sided faces in $G_D$ and no $1$-sided faces in the subgraph of $G_Q$ corresponding to the edges of $G_D$.
+By Lemma~\ref{lem:FandQ}(3), there are no $1$--sided faces in $G_D$ and no $1$--sided faces in the subgraph of $G_Q$ corresponding to the edges of $G_D$.
 The argument of Proposition~2.5.6 of \cite{cgls:dsok}, along with the assumption that $q \geq 2$, implies that one of $G_D$ or $G_Q$ contains a Scharlemann cycle.
 Such a Scharlemann cycle along with the argument of Lemma~\ref{lem:doesnotlieindisk} above, would imply the contradiction that either $S^3$ or $M$ contains a lens space summand. \end{proof}

 Lemma~\ref{lem:FandQ}(2) along with Lemma~\ref{lem:AEntscc} imply the following.

 \begin{cor}~ Any simple closed curve of $F \cap Q$ that lies in a disk face of $Q$ is an essential curve in $\hatF$. \end{cor}